Finland Seeks Loophole to Avoid Writing Off and Continuing to Operate Hundreds of Russian Freight Cars

 The Russian-Finnish high-speed electric train Allegro (developed by the Italian company Alstom) was launched between St. Petersburg and Helsinki in December 2010.
 It was operated by Oy Karelian Trains — a joint venture between Suomen Valtion Rautatiet (VR Group) and JSC Russian Railways (RZD).

 In 2022, all four Allegro trains remained in Finland.
-From November 2025, they will be on an internal route under the name Pendolino Plus.
+From November 2025, they will enter the domestic route under the name Pendolino Plus.
 Russian Railways has repeatedly initiated legal proceedings with the Finnish side, but the carrier failed to return them to Russia.

 • Composition — 7 cars